 You can always start with a vacuum cleaner before going down to using a mild detergent or cleaning alcohol.
 This will ensure that you do away with any debris that might scratch your air mattress as you clean.

-Step V: Give a Light Sprinkle of Baking Powder
+Step 4: Give a Light Sprinkle of Baking Powder

-Baking powder reduces odor.
+The baking powder eliminates odor.
 Because of this, it is advisable that you give your air mattress a “very” light sprinkle of the baking powder.
 Then let the baking powder sit for a few minutes before you can vacuum it with the vacuum cleaner.

 Important Tips to Note